-During this era of no sports, I’ll be doing a series of the best and worst trades from every GM in both the NHL and MLB since 2010.
+During this era of no sports, I’ll be doing a series of the best and worst trades from every GM in the NHL since 2010.
 Today, We’ll start with the Pacific Division.

 Vegas Golden Knights